-Daniel Colucciello Barber is Assistant Professor at Pace University (New York) in the Department of Philosophy and Religious Studies.
-He is the author of Deleuze and the Naming of God: Post-Secularism and the Future of Immanence (Edinburgh UP, 2014) and On Diaspora: Christianity, Religion, and Secularity (Cascade, 2011), and is currently working on a two-volume project, Against Conversion.
+Daniel Colucciello Barber is assistant professor at Pace University (New York) in the Department of Philosophy and Religious Studies.
+He is the author of Deleuze and the Naming of God: Post-Secularism and the Future of Immanence (2014), On Diaspora: Christianity, Religion, and Secularity (2011), and is currently working on a series of texts concerned with the critique of conversion.

-This project—which continues the research I pursued under the theme Conversion Remains—consists of a series of studies organized around the concepts of literality and vertigo.
-I contend that these concepts articulate modalities of reality that are incommensurable with the logic of conversion.
-The text is specifically concerned with the ways in which such incommensurability problematizes and/or is foreclosed by conversion’s power of remediation.
+This project consists of studies organized around the concepts of literality and vertigo, which might be said to articulate modalities of reality that are incommensurable with the logic of conversion.
+Of specific concern are the ways in which such incommensurability problematizes and/or is foreclosed by conversion’s power of remediation.

-My interest is to articulate a refusal of remediation—drawing, for instance, on Bersani, Deleuze, Hartman, Laruelle, Sexton, Sharpe, and Wilderson—and to do so according to the “non.”
+The aim of the project is to articulate a refusal of remediation according to the ‘non.’
 This non is essential without being universal: it is not that which connects, brings together, or mediates all beings; it is that which is denied through the promise of such mediation.

 Genealogy, Contemporaneity, Intermattering

 The thought of conversion is often linked to a past marked by Christianity and colonization.
 Less frequently addressed is the way that conversion remains—no longer as explicit Christian colonialism, but more precisely as a logic.
 This project examines the advancement of the logic of conversion, one that plays itself out at various sites: the constructions of race, the demand set forth by new media for interactive flexibility, and the tendency to see contemporary existence as secular rather than religious.